-One of the largest transport hubs in Europe, St Pancras International now has 13 platforms, six of which are around one kilometre long and are devoted to international Eurostar services.
-The rejuvenated and remodelled station also now incorporates 47 retail outlets and designer boutiques on the undercroft, plus stylish Eurostar arrivals and departure lounges, and a further ten shops on the station platform level.
+One of the largest transport hubs in Europe, St Pancras International now has 13 platforms, six of which are around one kilometre long and serve the international Eurostar services.
+The station also incorporates 47 retail outlets and designer boutiques, plus stylish Eurostar arrivals and departure lounges, and a further ten shops on the station platform level.
 It also boasts a daily farmers' market and, at 90 metres, the longest champagne bar in Europe.
 However, thanks to careful attention to detail and a sensitive understanding of the architectural importance of the National Heritage building, St Pancras International remains one of the greatest Victorian buildings in London.

-They are all automatically re-calibrated every 24 hours by the Syncro panels to compensate for any environmental contamination and to ensure that they continue to operate reliably at the specified sensitivity.
-Indeed, a key factor cited by Peter Patrick for the decision to opt for the Hochiki solution was the flexibility of the devices to be compatible with other products already installed.
-For example, Hochiki's ESP protocol devices, and are configured to share system information and event details on a highly fault-tolerant secure network.
+They are all automatically re-calibrated every 24 hours to compensate for any environmental contamination and to ensure that they continue to operate reliably at the specified sensitivity.
+Indeed, a key factor cited by the installer for the decision to opt for the Hochiki solution was the flexibility of the devices to be compatible with other products already installed.
+For example, Hochiki's ESP protocol devices are configured to share system information and event details on a highly fault-tolerant secure network.

-The success of the installation can be judged by the fact that the same solutions have been adopted to protect the two other new stations on the UK side of the London-to-Paris rail link.
-These are the new Ebbsfleet International Station near Dartford in Kent, and the new Stratford International Station near the City and Canary Wharf that is also central to the 2012 Olympic transport strategy, with forecasted passenger volumes of 25,000 a day to and from the Olympic Games' venues.
+The success of the installation can be judged by the fact that the same solutions were also adopted to protect two other stations on the UK side of the London-to-Paris rail link.
+The Ebbsfleet International Station near Dartford in Kent, and the Stratford International Station near the City and Canary Wharf that was also central to the 2012 Olympic transport strategy, with forecasted passenger volumes of 25,000 a day to and from the Olympic Games' venues.

-The installation is managed in the station's main control room where, around the clock, a 1.2-metre LCD screen displays the entire station and its fire detection system.
-This can provide an overview of the whole installation, or drill-down to show various levels of detail; if necessary pinpointing information on any specific device.
-If, for example, a fire is signalled, the precise location can be viewed on screen, and devices can be interrogated and, if necessary, isolated.
+The life safety installation is managed in the station's main control room where, around the clock, a 1.2-metre LCD screen displays the entire station and its fire detection system.
+This provides an overview of the whole installation, or a drill-down, showing various levels of detail; if necessary, pinpointing information on any specific device.
+If, for example, a fire is signalled, the precise location can be viewed on screen, where devices can be interrogated.
 The screen can even display the best evacuation routes.

-Two other key features further minimise any risk of false alarms – data integrity and error detection.
-Hochiki's ESP protocol uses a combination of sophisticated algorithms that reduce data corruption.
+Famous for helping to reduce false alarms, Hochiki's ESP protocol uses a combination of sophisticated algorithms that reduce data corruption.
 Additionally, with parity and checksum error detection principles applied to every set of data, unwanted external “noise”, such as EMC interference is eliminated.

 Hochiki optical smoke sensors are designed for both efficient detection and the virtual elimination of false alarms.
 The sensor's chamber incorporates uniquely angled baffles which allow air and smoke to circulate within the chamber but reduce the ambient light entering the chamber, thus improving the response of the optical elements.
-The sophistication of the sensing elements in the chamber enable it to also sense a wider range of fire types, so providing a more balanced response to different types of smoke particles.
-This is an Hochiki-developed technology that the company calls “high-performance flat response”.
+The sophistication of the sensing elements in the chamber enables it to also sense a wider range of fire types, so providing a more balanced response to different types of smoke particles.
+This is an Hochiki-developed technology that the company calls its “high-performance chamber”.

-The sensitivity of each device is set to match the prevailing conditions using the Syncro panel's intuitive Loop Explorer configuration software.
-Additionally, to allow the most suitable sensing mode to be adopted for a particular environment, the multi-sensors can be set to heat only, smoke only or a combination of both sensing elements working together to determine a real fire.
+The sensitivity of each device is set to match the prevailing conditions, additionally, to allow the most suitable sensing mode to be adopted for a particular environment, the multi-sensors can be set to heat only, smoke only or a combination of both sensing elements working together to determine a real fire.

 An Integrated Solution

-The main Syncro control panel was designed and engineered to meet High Speed 1 requirements.
-It incorporates 196 fire zone indicators, and a number of firefighters' control switches to allow plant to be managed anywhere in the network via Hochiki loop output relays.
-A repeater panel, with an emergency fire telephone, has been incorporated into the system for use by the fire brigade should an emergency condition occur within the main control suite.
+The main control panel was designed and engineered to meet High Speed 1 requirements.
+It incorporated 196 fire zone indicators, and several firefighters' control switches to allow the plant to be managed anywhere in the network via Hochiki loop output relays.
+A repeater panel, with an emergency fire telephone, was incorporated into the system for use by the fire brigade should an emergency condition occur within the main control suite.